 Samples collected from the coal storage areas were analyzed for target analyte list (TAL) metals and semi-volatile organic compounds (SVOCs).
-The results of this surface soil ISM sampling were included in the land use control assessment to characterize soil adjacent to the former coal and ore storage areas, including at Buildings F-15 and F-16.
-No metals or SVOCs exceeded their respective cleanup goal (CUG) (Prudent 2011).
+The results of this surface soil ISM sampling were included in the Final Sampling Report of Surface and Subsurface Incremental Sampling Methodology at Load Lines 1, 2, 3, and 4 (RVAAP-08, 09, 10, and 11) (Prudent 2011) to characterize soil adjacent to the former coal and ore storage areas, including at Buildings F-15 and F-16.
+No metals or SVOCs exceeded their respective cleanup goal (CUG).

-The coal storage areas at the Buildings F-15 and F-16 AOC were also evaluated in the Historical Records Review for the 2010 Phase I Remedial Investigation Services at Compliance Restoration Sites(9 Areas of Concern) (SAIC 2011); however, no visual evidence of coal storage was observed at Buildings F-15 and F-16.
+The coal storage areas at the Buildings F-15 and F-16 AOC were also evaluated in the Historical Records Review for the 2010 Phase I Remedial Investigation Services at Compliance Restoration Sites (9 Areas of Concern) (SAIC 2011); however, no visual evidence of coal storage was observed at Buildings F-15 and F-16.
 This is largely due to extensive previous demolition and restoration.
 Soil at the AOC is being addressed in this RI Report; consequently, no further action was recommended for these coal storage locations.